marsfoundation/sparklend-deployments/README.md

 # Spark Lend

 This is the respository for Spark Lend deploy scripts and custom code.
+Primarily this repository acts as an orchestration toolkit for deploying and managing Spark Lend instances across many chains.
+Apart from the custom code below everything is combined from third party vendors.

-## Differences from Dependencies
+## Usage

-### SavingsDaiOracle

-This is the oracle for sDAI which will take the input of a standard DAI price feed and convert it via the `pot.chi` factor.
+Run tests: `make test`
+Deploy Spark Lend: `ETH_RPC_URL=<YOUR RPC ENDPOINT> make deploy` Deploy Config Engine: `ETH_RPC_URL=<YOUR RPC ENDPOINT> make deploy-engine`

+## Custom Code

 ### DaiInterestRateStrategy